dtsehl/sweater_weath/README.md

 # Sweater Weather

-This application is for on a project in Module 3 of Turing School of Software and Design called [Sweater Weather](https://backend.turing.io/module3/projects/sweater_weather).
+This application is for a project in Module 3 of Turing School of Software and Design's back-end engineering program called [Sweater Weather](https://backend.turing.io/module3/projects/sweater_weather).

-Its design is based on wireframes provided by a fictitious front end developer who requires certain payloads of JSON data to be returned after an HTTP request.
+Its design is based on wireframes provided by a fictitious front end development team that requires certain payloads of JSON data to be returned after an HTTP request it sent to an API the backend team creates.

 ### Data Returned